-To determine and approve the ANZIP variable remuneration pool (which includes the GPD and ARP components), the Board considers a range of factors - it is not a formulaic outcome.
+To determine and approve the ANZIP variable remuneration pool (which includes the GPD and ARP components), the Board considers a range offactors - it is not a formulaic outcome.
 Considerations include:

-- the balance between financial and non-financial performance (ANZ's Group Performance Framework) and the long-term (strengthening the bank); - the balance of stakeholder needs and impacts (e.g. shareholders, customers and the community); - the current environment, the quality of results and our Reward Principles.
+- the balance between financial and non-financial performance (includes performance against ANZ's Group Performance Framework and consideration of cash profit and economic profit outcomes), and the long-term (strengthening the bank); - the balance of stakeholder needs and impacts (e.g. shareholders, customers and employees); - the current environment, the quality of results and our Reward Principles.

-Under the 2020 Group Performance Framework, performance against expectations was evaluated using a range of objective indicators and subjective considerations including management input on work undertaken, evidence of outcomes realised and lessons learned, and with consideration given to the operating, regulatory and competitive environment.
-The Group Performance Framework includes the following key performance categories:
+Under the 2021 Group Performance Framework, performance against expectations was evaluated using a range of objective indicators and subjective considerations including management input on work undertaken, evidence of outcomes realised and lessons learned, and with consideration given to the operating, regulatory and competitive environment.
+The Group Performance Framework is structured around ANZ's Group Strategic Priorities and include the following key performance categories:

-- Risk and Reputation (modifier 0% to 110%) adherence is measured through a range of risk indicators such as regulatory breaches, audit issues, risk culture, customer remediation progress, community and reputation sentiment and breaches of primary metrics in the Group Risk Appetite Statement; - Customer (35% weight) includes indicators focused on enhancing the experience of our customers, such as service quality and reliability, delivery of innovative customer solutions, and measures of customer feedback and perception; - People and Culture (30% weight) includes indicators related to employee diversity, engagement, and capability, and our Accountability and Consequence framework. - Financial and Discipline (35% weight) includes strategy execution, profitability, returns, and funding and liquidity indicators.
+- Risk (modifier 0% to 110%) measurement is supported by a range of risk indicators such as regulatory breaches, audit issues, risk culture survey results, progress in delivering regulatory commitments, surveys of corporate reputation sentiment and breaches of primary metrics in the Group Risk Appetite Statement; - Customer (35% weight) includes indicators focused on enhancing experiences and outcomes for our customers, such as service quality and reliability, remediation activities, delivery of innovative customer solutions, and measures of customer satisfaction and perception; - People and Culture (30% weight) includes indicators related to workforce, engagement, diversity and capability. - Financial Discipline and Operational Resilience (35% weight) includes strategy execution, returns, cost discipline, liquidity and operational resilience indicators.